aleena-jose/bharatsim-tutorial/source/setup.rst

 Running Scala on Command Line
 -----------------------------

-Let's assume the source code directory is named ``BharatSim-master``.
+Let's assume the source code directory is named ``BharatSim``.
 Navigate to the directory in terminal.

 * Build the project: